learn-co-curriculum/intro-to-tic-tac-toe-rb/README.md

 ## Pseudo-Code for Tic Tac Toe

-The general procedure for Tic Tac Toe is as follows:
+Setting off for a journey usually requires planning -- for instance, it is good to know what destination you want to reach and what stops you will make along the way.
+We do the same in programming.
+Before jumping into writing code, we *pseudo-code*: we write steps we will take and goals we want to achieve.
+Let's look into what the general procedure for Tic Tac Toe looks like:

 1. Create a structure to store and represent the state of the board.
 2. Welcome the players.